cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/basic.md

 ##  Abstract

 This document describes the basic architecture and scope for the Service Fabrik inter-operator.
 This includes the details about how it integrates with [Service Manager](https://github.com/Peripli/service-manager) on the one side and with the individual service [operators](https://github.wdf.sap.corp/CPonK8s/k8s-native-services-concept/blob/master/README.md#packaging-inter-operability-and-discovery) on the other.
-This also includes some details about different possible kubernetes cluster landscapes for hosting the kubernetes-based services and how they can be managed.
+This also includes some details about different possible Kubernetes cluster landscapes for hosting the Kubernetes-based services and how they can be managed.

 ## Target Audience